-The loyalty of the Border States were a pressing concern for both the Confederate and Union governments in 1861, noted David Herbert Donald: “If Maryland had seceded, Washington would have been surrounded by enemy territory cut off from the Union states of the North and the West.
+The loyalty of the Border States was a pressing concern for both the Confederate and Union governments in 1861, noted David Herbert Donald: “If Maryland had seceded, Washington would have been surrounded by enemy territory cut off from the Union states of the North and the West.
 The Baltimore & Ohio Railroad, the major rail connection between the East and the West, ran through Maryland and Wet Virginia.
 Confederate control of Kentucky would have imperilled river transportation along the Ohio, and the secession of Missouri would have endangered Mississippi River traffic and cut off communication with Kansas and the Pacific coast.
 While Lincoln grieved over the secession of the states that joined the Confederacy, he could take comfort in the fact that, by keeping four slave states in the Union, he was preventing the Southern armies from recruiting from a population that was three-fifths as large as that of the original Confederacy.”1

 Historian Burton J. Hendrick wrote: “In these states the Constitution still ran, and that document, and the laws made under its provisions, guaranteed the citizens their ‘property’ in black men.
 Lincoln, in his inaugural, had solemnly assured these states that the Federal government would not disturb their favorite institution but would protect them in their most cherished rights.
 Moreover, even after Sumter, the Border states that still remained faithful to the Union continued to be one of Lincoln’s constant anxieties.
 To lose Maryland, Kentucky, and Missouri would be, he still believed, to lose the war; and in all these states the secessionists were sleeplessly at work, attempting to force them into the Confederacy.
 To encroach on their slave property, even in moderation, would play into the hands of the anti-Federal forces, and very probably result in secession.”2